 The Fund accepted grant applications from any Idaho nonprofit that provides hunger relief.
 The Fund supports projects that expand existing food storage or distribution capacities, provide nutrition education, or otherwise increase support services related to hunger relief in Idaho.

 The generous donations from Idaho’s taxpayers allowed the Fund’s Executive Committee to distribute $88,800 this year.
 In recent years the funds distributed were $90,000 in 2015 and $110,496 in 2014.

-Qualified applicants must be located in Idaho and have 501(c) (3) status, but are not required to have any affiliation with Community Action Partnership of Idaho, Catholic Charities of Idaho or The Idaho Foodbank.
+Qualified applicants for the grants must be 501(c) (3) organizations but are not required to have any connection with Community Action Partnership Association of Idaho, Catholic Charities of Idaho or The Idaho Foodbank.